HardworkingSlacker/thronefall-tower-upgrade-customizer/README.md

 # Thronefall Tower Upgrade Customizer
 ## About

+This is a fan project and not guaranteed to be stable

+Use it at your own discretion.

 Version: 1.0.1

 This mod allows you to customize a set of parameters for each of the 8 available Tower Upgrades.